bagder/daniel.haxx.se/about.md

 turned out a huge success and for the period I counted downloads, I saw more than 200,000 downloads!

+## everything curl

+I have always believed that a key component to reaching success for a project is to provide plentiful and accurate up-to-date documentation.
+In September 2015 I started writing a separate documentation for curl.
+Something that would better help describe how to do things in curl if for example you don't know where to start.
+The existing manpages are excellent resources when you know what you want to do and you need to look up how to do it. everything curl was meant as an attempt to make a more tutorial style documentation for *everything* that is curl related.

+As with everything, given enough time it might turn into something quite good.
+Nine years later the book consists of 114,000 words and when rendered as a PDF it has more than 550 pages.

 ## Second best developer in Sweden

 In 2016, the Swedish online publication called Techworld had a contest for